energietransitie/twomes-opentherm-monitor-hardware/README.md

 # Twomes OpenTherm Monitor Shield

 This repository contains the open hardware design files for the Twomes OpenTherm Monitor device, which can be used as a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html).
+The device is connected via one wire pair to a [boiler that supports OpenTherm](https://www.otgw.tclcode.com/matrix.cgi#boilers) and via another wire pair to a (thermostat that supports OpenTherm)[https://www.otgw.tclcode.com/matrix.cgi#thermostats].

+This is device  is NOT a gateway; it only monitors OpenTherm traffic and cannot be used to insert OpenTherm commands to the boiler or thermostat.

 <img src="./front.jpg" width="400" height="400" /> <img src="./back.jpg" width="400" height="400" />